 Nick J. May 11, 2020

-Danish Counter-Strike: Global Offensive organization Astralis officially announced kob “JUGi” Hansen's signing in a press release, calling it a "second increase" and leaving room for the addition of even more players beyond its new seven-man roster as it pursues what it describes as "the most competitive and healthy environment for the players."
-Rumors have swirled for weeks that Astralis hadn't planned to stop adding players to its expanding roster.
-Now, Astralis is now seven playrs strong with the addition of JUGi following its earlier acquisition of Patrick "es3tag" Hansen from Heroic in a surprising deal.
+Danish Counter-Strike: Global Offensive organization Astralis officially announced Jakob “JUGi” Hansen's signing in a press release, calling it a "second increase" and leaving room for the addition of even more players beyond its new seven-man roster.
+The move continues Astralis' pursuit of what it describes as "the most competitive and healthy environment for the players."
+Rumors have swirled for weeks that Astralis didn't plan to stop adding players to its expanding roster.
+Now, Astralis is now seven players strong with the addition of JUGi and following its earlier acquisition of Patrick "es3tag" Hansen from Heroic in a surprise deal.

-WIN.gg sat down and spoke with Astralis Group director of sports Kasper Hvidt about the organization's ongoing plans to expand the Astralis roster, whether Valve's Major rule changes affected the team's plans, and what fans can expect from Astralis and it's player-focused approach going forward.
+WIN.gg spoke with Astralis Group director of sports Kasper Hvidt about the organization's ongoing plans to expand the Astralis roster, whether Valve's Major rule changes affected the team's plans, and what fans can expect from Astralis and its player-focused approach going forward.